PabloBetancur428/QSM_acquisiton_processing/README.md

 </p>

-7. Susceptibility Inversion (QSM Reconstruction)
+5. Susceptibility Inversion (QSM Reconstruction)
    Purpose: Convert local field maps into quantitative susceptibility maps
    Methods: Implementation of TKD inversion algorithm
    Output: Final QSM images, which can be visualized as susceptibility maps in NIfTI format.
 <p align="center">
 <img src="images/QSM.png" alt="Phase Unwrapped Image" width="200"/>
 </p>

+The 'QSM_script_ready.sh' script serves as the main orchestrator for this repository.
+It connects and automates all the essential QSM processing steps described above, ensuring that each stage, from GRE data preparation to QSM reconstruction, is executed in the correct sequence.